Josh Lowe Preview, Player Props: Rays vs. Rockies

 Josh Lowe At The Plate

-- Lowe enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .381 with two homers.
+- Lowe will look to extend his four-game hitting streak.
+He's batting .381 with two homers over the course of his last games.

-- Looking at the 99 games he has played this season, he's hit a long ball in 16 of them (16.2%), and in 4.2% of his trips to the plate.
+- He has hit a home run in 16.2% of his games this season, and 4.2% of his plate appearances.

-- Lowe has driven home a run in 41 games this year (41.4%), including more than one RBI in 15.2% of his games and producing three or more of his team's runs on seven occasions..
+- In 41.4% of his games this year, Lowe has picked up at least one RBI.
+In 15 of those games (15.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.